 Tourist Places In And Around Dhanbad

 Coal mines are the biggest attraction of Dhanbad.
 Mining has been the principal occupation of the people in and around this district.
 The richest coalfields are divided under various coal mines of the districts.
 Watching miners at work is an exciting experience.
 Shakti Mandir is a pilgrimage destination which is devoted to Goddess Durga.
 ‘Akhand Jyoti’ from Vaishno Devi is kept here.

 Dalmi is another religious site where disfigured idols of Durga, Shiva, Ganesha and Nandi can be explored.
 Buddhist and Jain remains are also found in Dalmi.
 Maithan Dam is one of the significant tourist spots of Dhanbad.
 It is located on the Barakar river and Maithan Power Station generates a huge amount of hydroelectricity.

 Parasnath Hills run through the north of the district across Topchanchi and Tundi.
 Other attractions of Dhanbad include Charak Pathar, Golapur, Chati Gobindpur, Meva, Jhinjipahari, Chark Khurd and Panra.
 Kalyaneshwari temple, Topchanchi Lake, Bhatinda Falls and Panchet Dam are some other places which people travelling to Dhanbad should'nt miss out.

 Some of the renowned institutes are Central Mining Research Station, Central Fuel Research Institute and Indian School of Mines.

 Dhanbad is easily accessible by air, rail and roadways.
-Important cities like Kolkata and Patna is connected by roadways and railways.
-Local transports like taxis, scooters, and cycle rickshaws are readily available for travelling within the city.
+Important cities like Kolkata and Patna are connected by roadways and railways.
+Local transports like taxis, scooters and cycle rickshaws are readily available for travelling within the city.